krb0073/analysis/README.md

 all the code that I use to gather the linear regression stuff
 # Ret_codes
 All the codes i can find to attach the retainal and make the mutations of BR
+# Solvent box
+Takes a singel pdb of a molecule and makes a box of that molelcue